Grant Montgomery: Choosing an Attitude of Gratitude

 Gratitude is a miraculous force, like a magical magnet‚ generating and then attracting so much more than we receive.
 It is like a living energy, clearing the way for us to become so much more than we have already experienced.

-A preventative maintenance program for resignation, cynicism, and doubt: Every day, more than once, search your mind for all that you have to be grateful for.
+A preventative maintenance program for resignation, cynicism, and doubt: Every day, more than once, search your mind and heart for all that you have to be grateful for.